API menu

 WhatsApp Message Templates

 • WhatsApp has specific rules for message templates.
 A WhatsApp message sent to a user for the first time, or outside of the 'Customer Care Window' (the 24 hours after the last message your customer sent you), is required to be a WhatsApp Message Template Message (MTM).
-MTMs were previously known as Highly Structured Messages (HSM).

 • MTM allows a business to send the template identifier along with the appropriate parameters, instead of the full message content.
 MTMs are designed to reduce the likelihood of spam being sent to users on WhatsApp.
-Do you want to use your own template?
-Please contact us at KPN to submit any new templates, as new templates need to be approved by WhatsApp.
-Over time, we will also add generic templates that can be used by all businesses.

 If your customer initiates messaging with you, WhatsApp will not charge you for any messages (including MTMs) that you send back to the customer within the Customer Care Window.
 Any additional message you send to that customer beyond the Customer Care Window must be an MTM, for which WhatsApp will charge you.